 5. Find the Responsive search ad or Responsive display ad you would like to review

-6. Once you’ve identified the ad, look for a blue tiny text that reads “Review asset details” (right below the description preview of your responsive ad)
+6. Once you’ve identified the ad, look for a tiny blue text that reads “Review asset details” (right below the description preview of your responsive ad)

-In the asset report you should be able to see the different assets (headlines, descriptions, photos, and videos) and what you should be looking for is the performance column.
 Under this column, you will be able to see whether your asset is Low, Good, or Best performance.
 All you have to do now is focus on replacing the low-performing assets.

 Here is Google’s official about pages for asset reports for Responsive search ads and for Discovery campaigns.